WDD 130: Web Fundamentals

 Check Your Understanding Your logo image and all images used on the site need to be located in a images directory within your wwr directory.
 Remember, all images must be optimized (<= 100 kB).

-2. A nav element with four child <a> tags and labeled as shown.
+2. A nav element with four (4) child <a> tags with associated text content.
 The href attribute values, the page references, can be set now even though the pages do not all exist yet.

 • index.html (the future home page of wwr, not to be confused with the course home page.)